jawaheralaggl/Mapic-App/README.md

 - Toggle map type
 - Tap CollectionViewCell to see full image
 - See a sneak peak of full image with peek and pop using 3D Touch
+- Ability to share pictures with other apps
 - Mark picture as favorite (future work)